Life In Daggerdale: Gameplay (4 out of 5)

 My only complaint with the controls is that, in combat, the game auto-targets the enemy in your line of sight, which can change rapidly since the enemies are always moving to rush at you.
 You can lock a specific target using the RT shoulder button, but it’s the one area where the controls are not as intuitive as they could be.
 This can cause problems, especially with ranged combat.

-That's a Lot of Goblins: Graphics
+That’s a Lot of Goblins: Graphics (3 out of 5)

 The graphics in Daggerdale are obviously not going to match up to the full-priced console releases, because that’s not what this is.
 However, for an arcade game, the graphics are really quite impressive.
 When talking to NPCs, you’ll notice some facial expressions, which is always a nice touch.
 For practical reasons, the NPCs tend to look alike, as do the monsters, but the four playable characters are all quite unique.
 As well, when you change your equipment, your character’s equipment will change in the game, and a lot of the loot is actually relatively unique so that it really does make a difference.
 Environments are re-used as well, but they look quite good and they do a good job in creating the atmosphere that lends itself to the Dungeons and Dragons feel of the game as a whole.

-The Sweet Sounds of Swordfighting: Audio
+The Sweet Sounds of Swordfighting: Audio (5 out of 5)

 The sound effects are nothing you haven’t heard before.
 I swear there’s a shared file folder somewhere that all video game developers are allowed to take combat sound effects from, because every hack-and-slash game seems to sound almost exactly the same.
 This means that they’re not actually a bad thing; they’re just not an exceptionally good thing either.
 They get their job done, but there’s nothing especially surprising or unique about them.
 The music, however, is actually quite good.
 It’s atmospheric, and the tonal changes and changes in tempo are well-matched to the action going on around you.
 Atmosphere and mood is something that the developers achieved quite well, and the music is a big part of that.